sindresorhus/yoctocolors/readme.md

 *Check out [Chalk](https://github.com/chalk/chalk) if you want something more mature and comprehensive.*

-## Features
+## Highlights

-- 4x faster and 5x smaller than [nanocolors](https://github.com/ai/nanocolors)
+- Tiny
+- Fast
 - Tree-shakeable
+- No dependencies
 - Actively maintained
-- No dependencies

 ## Install